-A series of modules that gives students first hand experience in carrying out historical research and exposes them to sources for doing so.
-Activities may include visiting an archive and cataloguing sources, designing an historical web page, using computers for quantitative research, creating videos
+The "History Workshop" is organized around a series of modules that will give students first hand experience in carrying out historical research and expose them to the sources for doing historical research.
+The themes of the "Workshop" and the range of methods explored may include: visiting an archive and cataloguing sources, designing a historical web page, using computers for quantitative research, creating videos, or critiquing the presentation of the past in museum exhibits.